 'Back From The Brink' came into being without really realising it in 2015 when one of our counsellors was forced into legal proceedings after fleeing, with children, from relationship.
 A huge amount of research followed as the parent struggled to comprehend why there was so little support for people weakened by a change in life circumstance.
 Reaching out to an unknown community provided the support for this parent to survive the process and on recovery, a huge moral obligation to ‘pay it forwards’ was felt.
-By early 2016 an active, albeit slightly clumsy, support network had been created for the benefit of other parents facing similar challenges to educate, support and protect them.
+By early 2016 an active, albeit slightly clumsy, support network had been created by a small team of volunteers for the benefit of other parents facing similar challenges to educate, support and protect them.

-Traumatised and isolated parents were entering a hopelessly negative cycle of repeated MHT referrals, constant rehersal of trauma and no resolution as professionals shied away from tackling their mental health needs, mostly in disbelief, despair or through a lack of professional confidence.
+Traumatised and isolated parents were entering a hopelessly negative cycle of repeated MHT referrals, constant rehersal of their trauma and no resolution as professionals shied away from tackling their mental health needs, mostly in disbelief, despair or through a lack of professional confidence.
 Everyone wanted to pass the hot potato and parents became stuck in a system that vicariously further abused them.

 Psychotheraputic training began in ernest to assist with the sole aim of protection of these parents against lethal self harm so that they could recover, adapt to life and in the future, be in a good place for future reunification.
 A highly personalised Peer Support Programme was created to follow the Crisis Support Programme, matching up parents with similar issues in a one to one mentoring programme so that all parties could support each other.

 By the middle of 2017 there was already a steady stream of clients who were benefiting from Back From The Brink.